CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

 These workflows are going to serve as the base installation mechanism for our ROSA Classic/Hypershift OpenShift installation, and can be used in a very similar way to how we use ipi-aws.

+As you can see in the link above this workflow is equipped with steps for deprovisioning which include must-gather that we get for free simply just by using this.
+This also is complete with the [firewatch-report-issues ref](https://steps.ci.openshift.org/reference/firewatch-report-issues) which can be used to create Jira issues based on failures.

 Requirements:

  - An AWS account that is setup to deploy ROSA on [staging env](https://qaprodauth.console.redhat.com/).